Persistent Homology with Path-Representable Distances on Graph Data: Introduction

 For the PH method, it is crucial to transform the given data into a suitable embedding space.
 Graph representation is widely used in network science for PH analysis~\cite{Aktas}, including the brain network~\cite{sizemore_netneurtda, stolz_phfunc, leebraintda}, financial science~\cite{gideafinance, GIDEA2018820, MAJUMDAR2020113868}, text mining~\cite{gholizadehtext, gholizadehtext2} and music~\cite{mehmetmakam, tran2023topological}.

 Once the appropriate transform is identified, applying the PH method requires defining a proper metric for the transformed geometric object, determining the distance between points in the point cloud or between nodes in the graph representation.
 There is no single way to define this metric or distance as there can be multiple definitions.
 Definitions of such distances have been empirically established in different fields of study, yet there is a lack of research on how these varying definitions of distance impact PH calculations.
+For a brief functorial overview of common graph-to-persistence pipelines in TDA, see Appendix~\ref{app:tda-graphs}.

 In this paper, we consider a connected weighted graph \(G = (V, E, W_E)\), where \(W_E: E \rightarrow \mathbb{R}^{> 0}\) is a function that assigns weights to the edges.
 A natural definition of the distance \(d_{\text{weight}}(v, w)\) between any two points \(v, w \in V\) on the graph can be chosen as the minimum sum of weights along the paths connecting \(v\) and \(w\).
 This definition of distance, namely the shortest path distance, satisfies the metric conditions and has been thoroughly studied both in theoretical terms~\cite{ahujashortpath, cherkasskypriority, FREDMAN1994533} and in computational terms~\cite{Cherkassky1996, goldbergsimple, zhushortest}, as well as in approximations~\cite{RIZI2018IEEE, POTAMIAS2009ACM}.
 The definition is also widely used in broad fields of computer science and is especially powerful in improving the performance of neural networks~\cite{NEURIPS2020_2f73168b, pmlr-v198-abboud22a, JI2021IEEE, pmlr-v202-michel23a, li2021distance, abboud2022shortest}.